 - Add the flour, salt and freshly ground black pepper and mix on low just until combined and no dry spots remain.
 This will be a very shaggy dough.

-- Brush to coat a large bowl with olive oil.
-Transfer the dough to the bowl and turn to coat.
+- Transfer the dough to a large, oiled bowl.
 Cover with plastic wrap and let rise at room temperature until doubled in size, 2-3 hours (this will vary depending on the temperature of your room).

-- Brush a 13x9 inch pan generously with olive oil and set aside.
+- Brush a 13x9 inch pan generously with olive oil (about 3 Tablespoons) and set aside.

-- Once the dough has completed the first rise, use a spatula to gently deflate and fold the dough as you turn the bowl.
+- Once the dough has completed the first rise, use a spatula to gently deflate and fold the dough as you turn and scrape around the outside of the bowl.
 You'll make about 4 folds as you go around the bowl.
-Transfer the dough to the center of the prepared pan.
+Transfer the dough to the center of the prepared baking pan.
 Cover with a clean dish towel and let rise in a warm, dry place until doubled in size, about 1 ½ - 2 hours.
-The dough should expand to nearly, if not entirely, fill the pan.
+The dough should expand to fill, or nearly fill, the baking pan.